5G drives the need for network energy solutions - IT-Online

 “Huawei’s Global Industry Vision 2025 estimates that that there will be approximately 6,5-million 5G base stations and 2,8-billion 5G users within the next five years, and although the energy efficiency of its 5G base stations is between 20 and 30 times higher than that of 4G base stations, the difference in power consumption is negligible,” he adds.

-In today’s 5G age, massive multiple input, multiple output (MiMo), will key technologies for 5G in terms of increasing and enhancing throughput.
+In today’s 5G age, massive multiple input, multiple output, will key technologies for 5G in terms of increasing and enhancing throughput.

 “This is because it employs the diversity of multi-path propagation, enables base stations and multiple pieces of terminal equipment to use the same frequency resources for data transmission and concurrently, supports higher cellular capacity and efficiency in high-traffic areas.”